-Creating new horizons for the people of Tigray
+Creating new horizons for Refugess

 Celebrating Resilience and Unity: Asmlash-Grant Foundation’s 3rd Anniversary in Um Rakuba Refugee Camp - Sudan